 It is so healthy for us humans to name it, grieve it, and then head forward.
 Lingering too much (as someone who has suffered with depression) is not healthy, and neither is denying your emotions.

 Name your grievances.
 The things that are painful, disappointing, or discouraging.
-Maybe you lost your job, maybe you miss your friends, maybe you haven’t been able to go to Europe like you were planning, maybe your wedding is cancelled.
+Maybe you lost your job, or you miss your friends, or maybe you haven’t been able to go to Europe like you were planning, maybe your wedding is cancelled.

 Whatever it is, it is healthy and vital to air it out.

 Will you come out of this more evolved or more devolved?

 Are you lapsing into socially acceptable addictions like all day netflix binges or are you taking this time to get in shape or more in touch with yourself?